 More detailed descriptions for each residence hall follow.

-Each residence hall has its own distinguishing aspects, but all include spacious, comfortable lobbies where residents can meet for group studies, social activities, or to visit with friends.
+Each residence hall has its own distinguishing aspects, but all include spacious, comfortable lobbies where residents can meet for group studies, social activities, or visit with friends.
 All residents have access to laundry facilities and vending machines.

 ALL of the buildings on ALC’s campus, including all of our dormitories, have wireless capability.